The Food Waste Problem

 If food waste were a country, it would be the third largest producer of greenhouse gasses.
 Globally one billion tonnes of food produced for human consumption is wasted each year.
 This wastage costs the global economy around US$940 billion, consumes nearly a quarter of all the water used in agriculture, and produces eight per cent of global greenhouse emissions (Champions 12.3, 2017).

 A national target has been set to halve food waste by 2030, to achieve this challenge, we must begin to take action at an individual level.
-The current state of affairs indicates that innovation leads to policy change, so therefore, we as inhabitants of this incredible island must begin to take responsibility at the point of waste creation.
+The current state of affairs indicates that innovation leads to policy change, so therefore, we as inhabitants of this incredible island we must begin to take responsibility at the point of waste creation.